Strawberry Vinegar

 Pinterest Hidden ImagePinterest Hidden Image

-Sweet, tart, and infused with fruity deliciousness, strawberry vinegar is going to be your next favorite salad dressing essential.
-All you need is three ingredients and a few minutes of kitchen time to transform your regular vinegar into one with a beautiful pink color and a delicate strawberry flavor.
+Sweet, tart, and infused with fruity deliciousness, this strawberry vinegar is the salad dressing essential you didn't know you were missing.
+Just three ingredients and 15 minutes of active kitchen time is all you need to transform ordinary vinegar into something with a beautiful pink color, a delicate berry fragrance.

 Jump to: